Inmate dies after contracting coronavirus at Louisiana federal prison

 A 47-year-old inmate died Saturday after contracting the coronavirus at a Louisiana federal prison where at least five prisoners have tested positive for the virus, officials said.

-The death of Patrick Jones marks the first COVID-19 related death of an inmate in the federal prison system, a Bureau of Prisons spokesperson said.
+The death of Patrick Jones is the first COVID-19-related death of an inmate in the federal prison system, a Bureau of Prisons spokesperson said.

-Jones was locked up on drug charges at a minimum-security prison in Oakdale facing a surge in Covid-19 cases, according to the Bureau of Prisons and union leaders.
+Jones was locked up on drug charges at a minimum-security prison in Oakdale that is facing a surge in COVID-19 cases, according to the Bureau of Prisons and union leaders.

-“The situation is just going to get worse and worse as time goes on,” said Ronald Morris, a maintenance supervisor at the facility and the president of the local union that represent workers at the prison.
+"The situation is just going to get worse and worse as time goes on," said Ronald Morris, a maintenance supervisor at the facility who is president of the union local that represent workers at the prison.

 Jones died eight days later.
 The Bureau of Prisons said he had "long-term, pre-existing medical conditions."

-He had been in custody at the Louisiana prison since April 2017 and was serving a 27-year sentence for possessing crack cocaine for sale within 1,000 feet of a junior college, officials said.
+He had been in the Louisiana prison since April 2017, serving a 27-year sentence for possessing crack cocaine for sale within 1,000 feet of a junior college, officials said.

 The death is likely to fuel concerns over the vulnerability of inmates and staffers at the nation's prisons and jails amid the coronavirus pandemic.

-As of Friday, at least 14 inmates and 13 staffers have tested positive for the virus across the federal prison system’s 122 facilities, according to the Bureau of Prisons.
+As of Friday, at least 14 inmates and 13 staffers had tested positive for the virus across the federal prison system's 122 facilities, according to the Bureau of Prisons.

 The lockup in Oakdale accounts for five inmate cases.
 Only one other facility has as many cases, the Metropolitan Detention Center in Brooklyn, New York.